tcs-ulli/lister-plugin-winthumb/README.md

-# lister-plugin-winthumb
+# doublecmd-plugin-oofile
-Lister Plugin to extract Windows Thumbnails for Double Commander, Total Commander and Promet-ERP
+WLX Plugin for Total Commander,Double Commander and Promet-ERP to extract Windows Thumbnails